-The Poem ‘want a positive birth? say please‘ was inspired by the frequent advice related to how to write a birth plan, that suggests you be polite, positive.
+The Poem ‘want a positive birth? say please‘ was inspired by the frequent advice related to how to write a birth plan, that suggests you be polite, and positive.
 And not adversarial.

 The scene is set: clearly birthing is Us vs Them.
 And there is no shortage of horror stories.